 Why is this important?

 It is necessary to differentiate between those who just have "low" active/free cortisol and those who have true adrenal suppression (such as due to the above medications) or even Addison's disease.
 Patient #1 has very high metabolized cortisol and low active/free cortisol as seen in the daily free cortisol pattern.
 This is not adrenal insufficiency or Addison's because she is producing a lot of cortisol - her metabolized cortisol is high!
 This patient happens to be morbidly obese (>400lbs), which is one of the risk factors causing upregulated cortisol metabolism.
 In her case, the high metabolized cortisol has resulted in low amounts of active/free cortisol floating around thus she appears "low" adrenal in the graph.
 In the lower graphical picture, this patient has both low metabolized and active/free cortisol.
-Her glands are not producing a lot of cortisol causing low bioavailability of her active/free cortisol.
+Her adrenal glands are not producing a lot of cortisol, causing low bioavailability of her active/free cortisol.
 The Advair is likely resulting in adrenal insufficiency.
 Be sure to investigate ALL of the medications your patients are taking as you interpret results.
 Treating the above patient on Advair without realizing her adrenals aren't "fatigued" (they are suppressed) could lead to inappropriate treatment.

 - 1190 participants of the 3753 total were diagnosed with adrenal insufficiency via a ACTH stimulation test (74 articles of 136 study groups were evaluated)